-Two young teenage girls, Hye Sung Jang (talented So Hyun Kim from The Suspicious Housekeeper) and Do Yun Seo, who are competitive classmates in high school, come upon what looks like a traffic accident at night, but the man in the truck, Joon Gook Min (character actor Woong In Jung, with one of the scariest villain faces I have ever seen!) who hit the car carrying a man and a boy (father and son) jumps out of the truck after the smash up, grabs a steel pipe, and repeatedly hits the skull of the father in the car, brutally killing him.
+The Story: Two young teenage girls, Hye Sung Jang (talented So Hyun Kim from The Suspicious Housekeeper) and Do Yun Seo, who are competitive classmates in high school, come upon what looks like a traffic accident at night, but the man in the truck, Joon Gook Min (character actor Woong In Jung, with one of the scariest villain faces I have ever seen!) who hit the car carrying a man and a boy (father and son) jumps out of the truck after the smash up, grabs a steel pipe, and repeatedly hits the skull of the father in the car, brutally killing him.
 Hye Sung, watching the "accident", takes out her cell phone and snaps pictures of the murderer with the bloody steel pipe.
 Joon Gook goes to the passenger side of the vehicle to kill the terrified little boy, but hears the cell phone clicking, turns around and then chases the two girls down the street, leaving the little boy all bloody in the car, but police sirens make him run from the girls who are hiding in bushes.
 He yells out to the girls that he will find them and kill them someday if they don't keep their mouths shut about what they witnessed.

 Bound from childhood into adulthood, Soo Ha and Hye Sung develop an